 President Trumps Effect on the Chinese Economy in 2017

 Unveiled in a presidential campaign speech Trump announced he would implement a 45% tax on all Chinese exports.
-Though the Chinese economy is shifting towards a more service based nature, there is still a heavy reliance on low cost manufacturing exports.
+Though the Chinese economy is shifting from outsourcing manufacturing towards a more service based nature, there is still a heavy reliance on low cost manufacturing exports.
 Any tariffs and barriers to trade enforced by Trump would certainly see the economy take a hit.
 In reality, the likelihood that Trump would successfully introduce widespread measures is low.
 Both countries are members of the World Trade Organization, which act as a dispute body.
 Specific measures brought in even against select exports would still create damage to the economy.

 Government Pessimism for the Chinese Economy in 2017

 Official forecasts are also predicting a more difficult year for the Chinese economy in 2017.
 Growth levels are expected to continue decline throughout 2017.
 2015 saw 6.9% growth, and the economy is on track to end on 6.7% growth for this year.
 2017, is likely to decline again to 6.5%.
 After decades of unprecedented double digit growth, these single figures may be concerning.
 President Xi himself has even outlined the lower limit of 6.5% if the country is to double GDP levels by 2020 from the previous decade.

 The Chinese economy in 2017 faces a negative outlook.
 From analysts’ predictions, to the government’s own forecasts, everyone is in agreement the future is not so bright.
 Comfort can be found in that the Chinese government have a strong record in navigating uncertain times.
 The unknown itself cannot be planned against.
 Life is full of unpredictability.
 Worldwide political factors could cause another financial crisis out of nowhere.
 If China manages to handle the turbulent economy in a similar as in 2016, then the country should see it through.